kylenguyen/wallet-app/README.md

-# Fulfilment Order History
+# Wallet App

-This repository contains the source code for the Order History Service, a Go-based microservice responsible for managing and providing access to customer order history data.
-It's designed to be deployed on Google Cloud Run.
+This repository contains the working version (local env) of Wallet-App.
+Test version on Google Cloud Run is here.

 ## Overview